 The aetiology and pathogenesis of IBD are unclear.
 Animal model studies have made substantial progress to reveal the causative factors and the pathogenesis of IBD.
-The trinitrobenzene sulfonic acid (TNBS) colitis model and the dextran sulfate sodium (DSS) colitis model are the main models in the experimental studies of IBD.
-Inflammation induced by DSS mimics several features of ulcerative colitis10 while treating with TNBS mimics several features of Crohn's colitis.11 However, the underlying mechanism of these animal models in the induction of intestinal inflammation remains to be further understood.
+The trinitrobenzene sulfonic acid (TNBS) colitis model and the dextran sulfate sodium (DSS) colitis model are the main models in the experimental studies of IBD.9 Inflammation induced by DSS mimics several features of please visit the journal online (http://dx.doi.org/10.1136/ qutinl-2013-306083).